“You can do anything, but not everything.” David Allen

 Pruning is about cultivating a purposeful life, not an easy one.
 It’s safeguarding ourselves from the overwhelm and aimless wandering that comes from doing too much.

-By eliminating the busywork, or the work that belongs to someone else, we can invest our efforts in turning out the good stuff.
+By eliminating the busywork, we can invest our efforts in turning out the good stuff.
 It allows us to stay steadfast on our journey toward a meaningful and abundant life.

 Doing “all the things” never gets me very far.
 At least not for very long.
 The answer to a chaotic schedule is not to purchase a better planner.
-Cut back, let go and make space for the sun to nourish your soul.
+Instead, cut back, let go and make space for the sun to nourish your soul.

 Let’s choose quality over quantity by making pruning a habit.